regraphic/si-rs/README.md

 si-img = "0.4.0"
 ```

+> [!WARNING]
-> [!NOTE] Due to some reasons, there has been no updates to this project for about a year now.
+> Due to some reasons, there has been no updates to this project for about a year now.
 But I've finally returned to it,
 and I plan on making various changes pretty soon.
 So, be prepared for the future versions to lose backwards-compatibility real soon!

 ## Getting Started